8 Steps to Calamansi Farming and Production in the Philippines

-While the fruit also known as calamondin, calamonding, Panama orange and Chinese orange is widely considered an ornamental tree rather than source of food, it is widely cultivated in the Philippines for the latter purpose — as juice, sauce and food condiment.
-Gathering popularity overseas, calamansi has also become a choice lemonade packaged in carton boxes and found at grocery shelves.
+While the fruit is also known as calamondin, calamonding, Panama orange, and Chinese orange is widely considered an ornamental tree rather than a source of food, it is widely cultivated in the Philippines for the latter purpose — as juice, sauce, and food condiment.
+Gathering popularity overseas, calamansi has also become a choice lemonade packaged in carton boxes and found on grocery shelves.

 Calamansi is available year-round in the Philippines and is usually seen in its unripened green state.
 When left to ripen it turns a tangerine orange hanging in a small tree whose height ranges between 3 and 6 meters at maturity.

 The calamansi seed produces plants that originate mainly from the mother tissues giving rise to seedlings that have the same characteristics as the mother tree.
 For this reason, the calamansi trees in the Philippines are believed to belong to only one variety.

 Calamansi fruit is grown on a large scale in the country due to a variety of uses.

 - Juice is processed into bottled concentrate, as a ready-to-drink juice in tetra packs, and as a marmalade.